jkuzm/2020repo/README.md

 // using search in a str+str (concatenate to itself and search in a big one
 // 12.
 How do you check if a given string is a palindrome ? (solution)
 //  in DataStrAlgorTraining

+BinTreeAlgs
+simple BST (binary search tree) to create, getMinValue, printLeafNodes.
+As of 3/29, left with an issue (looks like corruption) when calculated recursively height of tree.